What is Struvite?

 A less invasive method involves using a cystoscope in one of two ways.
 A cystoscope is a long, skinny instrument with a tiny video camera that can be inserted up the urethra and into the bladder.
 Because cats are so small, this is only possible in female cats; the male cat's urethra is simply too small for a cystoscope.

-Once inside the bladder, the scope uses a stone retrieval basket to capture small bladder stones and carry them out the urethra when the scope is withdrawn.
+Once inside the bladder, the scope uses a stone retrieval basket to capture small bladder stones and carry them out of the urethra when the scope is withdrawn.
 If the stone is too large to pass through the urethra, it can be broken apart using laser lithotripsy.
 Here, a laser on the cystoscope is placed in contact with the stone and the stone is broken into pieces that are small enough to either pass or be carried out in the retrieval basket.

 Obviously, special equipment is required in either of these situations and there is extra expense involved.
 That said, the recovery time is generally faster than with conventional surgery.

 This technique can work if the stones are small enough to pass through the patient's urethra (so female cats only).
 The patient is sedated, the bladder is distended with fluid, agitated, and manually expressed under pressure.
 By positioning the sedated patient vertically, gravity "loads" the stones in the neck of the bladder, positioned for expulsion.
 When the bladder is expressed, often stones can be passed that might otherwise have stayed in the bladder.
 Larger stones cannot be passed using this technique.
-Often voiding urohydropropulsion is used to collect sample stones for laboratory analysis prior to one of the other stone removal techniques since identifying the stone type is crucial to selecting removal technique.
+Often voiding urohydropropulsion is used to collect sample stones for laboratory analysis prior to one of the other stone removal techniques since identifying the stone type is crucial to selecting the removal technique.

 To avoid forming new struvite stones it is helpful to use a diet that creates a bladder environment that is not conducive to stone formation.
 There are numerous such urinary formulas and sometimes the same diet that was used to dissolve the stone can simply be continued.
 Ideally, a canned formula is used because canned foods have extra water and that helps make more dilute urine - and dilute urine means a lower crystal concentration.